JieyuZ2/ProVision/SCENE_GRAPH_GENERATION.md

 ```

 ## Scene Graph Annotation
-You can use `JointDataset` to automatically combines all annotations above as a scene graph.
+You can use `JointDataset` to automatically combine all annotations above as a scene graph.

 ### Usage
 ```python